Optimal estimation in private distributed functional data analysis: Functional mean estimation with CDP

 In this section, we consider the problem of functional mean estimation under the CDP constraint (\Cref{def_dp}).
 This serves as the foundation for the estimation problems under more involving FDP constraint (see \Cref{def_fdp}) studied in \Cref{section_mean_fdp}.
-We set up the model in \Cref{section_mean_cdp_setup} and propose a privatised estimation procedure.
-The privacy mechanism is collected in \Cref{section_mean_cdp_gaussian} and an upper bound on the estimation error is provided in \Cref{section_mean_cdp_up}.
-The optimality of our proposed method is shown in \Cref{section_mean_cdp_low}, accompanied with various novel phase transition phenomena.